GowriMohan/TCS-iON--Ranking-Features-of-a-Smartphone/README.md

 Rank Features of a Smartphone - Build a Python Application to Classify and Rank Dataset

 The objective of this project is to build a python application that classifies the price range category to which the smartphone falls and also to rank the features of a smartphone.
+This is a multi-class Classification problem.

 The dataset has 2000 rows and 21 features of a smart phone.
 To proceed with this dataset for the given problem of ranking smartphone features based on user requests, I followed these steps: